OctopusDeploy/docs/docs/installation/index.md

 This section walks you through installing the **self-hosted** Octopus Deploy server.
 If you need to upgrade you existing Octopus Deploy server, see our [upgrading guide](/docs/administration/upgrading/index.md).

-If you're interested in **Octopus Cloud**, the cloud-hosted Octopus server, you can [register for an account](https://octopus.com/account/register).
+If you're interested in **Octopus Cloud**, the cloud-hosted Octopus server, you won't need to install the Octopus server.
+You can register for an [Octopus Cloud Account](https://octopus.com/account/register).

 When installed, the Octopus Deploy server: